bitcoinerlab/coinselect/README.md

 ### Avoid Change

 The `avoidChange` function seeks a selection of UTXOs that does not necessitate change.
 Though the function signature is the same as the standard `coinselect` (requiring a `remainder`), change is never created.
-The `remainder` is used to assess whether hypothetical change would be considered dust and hence not viable.
+The `remainder` is used to assess whether hypothetical change would NOT be considered dust and hence a solution is not viable.

 This function does not reorder UTXOs prior to selection.